Germany–Lebanon relations: History

+In February 2026 Frank-Walter Steinmeier visited Beirut and met with Joseph Aoun, President of Lebanon.
+During the visit Germany reaffirmed its long term support for the Lebanese state institutions and the Lebanese Armed Forces.
+Germany promised to continue its assistance even after the German troop are withdrawn from UNIFIL peacekeeping mission in late 2026.
+Germany already provides training for the Lebanese Navy and may expand security cooperation to help maintain stability along the border with Israel.

 Germany and Hezbollah

-In April 2020, the Federal Ministry of the Interior issued a ban on the Lebanese organization Hezbollah's activities in Germany.
+In April 2020, the Federal Ministry of the Interior issued a ban on the Iranian-backed organization Hezbollah's activities in Germany.
 The organization reportedly has nearly 1,000 supporters in Germany and continues to engage in political activity after the ban.
 The official reason for the ban is Hezbollah's calls for the elimination of the state of Israel.
 After the ban was applied, Hassan Nasrallah, the organization's leader claimed that Hezbollah hasn't been active in Europe in years.
 Despite Nasrallah's claims, in November 2023, the German police carried out a massive nationwide operation against "Islamic Center Hamburg", an organization suspected of supporting Hezbollah.
 Many Lebanese have emigrated due to wars between Iranian backed Hezbollah and Israel as well as economic and political internal problems in part due to Hezbollah as well as corruption that have led to Lebanon being considered a failed state by some.

+In 2025 a Hezbollah network was reported operating in Northern Germany, according to investigations.
+According to the reports they used mosques, cultural centers and associations to expand Hezbollah's influence in Europe.